Making Serial Dilutions: Counting the Uncountable

 - elm1096

-- 2 min read
+- 3 min read

 When I first learned about serial dilutions in our antibiotic discovery lab, I was amazed that microbiologists can measure something as tiny and numerous as bacteria using just pipettes, sterile water, and patience.
-A serial dilution is a way to take a concentrated sample, like a scoop of soil, and dilute it step by step so that we can actually count or test the microbes growing inside it.
+A serial dilution is a way to take a concentrated sample, like a scoop of soil, and dilute it step by step so that we can actually count the microbes growing inside it.

 It sounds simple, but this technique is the foundation of so many experiments, from finding new antibiotics to checking bacterial contamination in food or water.

-Here’s how to do it:
+Here’s how to do it with a soil sample:

 Step 1.
 Label and Prepare